 Reading Watchmen feels like a news bulletin from another dimension.
 It is full of details fit for a reporter’s eye, and even if they make it into the film they disperse as quickly as light comes off the screen.
 The soundtrack is a tired mash of particular favorites (“The Sound of Silence” and “All Along the Watchtower” appear at expected times) but songs can get tired just from being so good, can’t they?
 There’s no real rhythm to the selections (can My Chemical Romance and Billie Holiday appear on the same record?).
 It’s obvious that they were simply the songs quoted in the book, which didn’t have to deal with how they sounded when Moore selected them.

 The story, of a government dissecting the super people it can’t control out of the body politic, is sociology by way of MAD Magazine (Nixon looks like his face could be bought at a party store).
 When someone starts killing alter egos, Rorschach, the hero who never gave in, has to solve the mystery.
 Why?
 He is the man with the least scruples, who turns out to be the one with the most principles.
 He is our non-hygienic angel.
 He doesn’t want to save the world: the instinct is unmistakably self-preservation.
-And that’s how he saves it: by saving himself.
+And that’s how he saves it: by saving himself from it.

 But really, there is no plot.
 There is the dilemma, of a world poised to stop existing at any moment, but Watchmen is all images.
 The heroic tropes (the belts, coils, body suits, cowls, capes) protect the people beneath them, but to us there’s nowhere to hide.
 Watchmen understands that nothing superheroic ever made a superhero worthwhile.
 The love for Superman comes from his love of family, not his biceps; Spider-Man is more amazing taking care of Aunt May than he is swinging from rooftops.
 Watchmen is full of pop-art humanity.
 There’s Rorschach, who couldn’t stop fighting even if he knew how, Nite Owl, who doesn’t want to put his manhood on the line by saving anyone again (he finds that he can only get an erection while wearing his costume).
 There’s Silk Spectre, who struggles to find out who she is beneath the public persona, having been born into the life without the privilege of a secret identity, and Dr. Manhattan, who has forgotten how to wish he could feel human again.
 And of course there’s the Comedian, who embodies the singular truth that they all share, that possessing great powers didn’t give them control over the world: it made them realize how helpless we all really are.